maartenba/myget-documentation/package-managers/nuget.md

 While Rider supports using pre-authenticated feeds as well as feeds that require entering credentials, we recommend using the latter.
 Rider safely stores our MyGet username/password in its [password store](https://www.jetbrains.com/help/idea/passwords.html).

-When using the pre-authenticated feed we, of cource, don't need to enter our credentials.
+When using the pre-authenticated feed we, of course, don't need to enter our credentials.

 #### Public feed